1965-12-04 USA Gemini 7

 Gemini 7 (GT-7), launched on December 4, 1965, was piloted by Frank F. Borman and James A. Lovell.
 Initially, Gemini 7 was scheduled to take place after Gemini 6, but the original Gemini 6 mission was canceled due to the launch failure of the Agena Target Vehicle, which it was supposed to rendezvous with.
 Since rendezvous was a key objective of the Gemini program, it was decided that Gemini 6 would launch just days after Gemini 7, using the latter as its target for the rendezvous.

-A Gemini 7 cover from "Orbit Covers," postmarked at Cape Canaveral on the launch day, December 4, 1965.
-It is signed by astronauts James Lovell and Frank Borman.
+A GT-7 launch cover from "Orbit Covers" postmarked at Cape Canaveral on December 4, 1965, signed by James Lovell and Frank Borman.

 Photo: Frank Borman and James Lovell meeting with the press on July 6, 1965, for their first official conference since being announced as the crew for the mission on June 1, 1965.